srph/til/2016-06-20-js-enclosing-passed-callbacks-to-async-in-loops-in-iife.md

 ---
-title: JavaScript: Enclosing function in loops in IIFE.
+title: JavaScript: Enclosing passed callbacks to asynchronous functions in loops in IIFE.
 ---

 It's a good practice to enclose functions declared inside for loops in IIFEs.